MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **RemediationShellDeviceSetupMutexInUse**  Indicates whether device setup is in progress.
 - **RemediationShellDeviceWuRegistryBlocked**  Indicates whether the Windows Update is blocked on the device via the registry.
 - **RemediationShellDeviceZeroExhaust**  TRUE if the device has opted out of Windows Updates completely.
-- **RemediationShellHasExpired**  Indicates whether the Remediation iterations have ended.
+- **RemediationShellHasExpired**  Indicates whether the remediation iterations have ended.
 - **RemediationShellHasUpgraded**  Indicates whether the device upgraded.
-- **RemediationShellIsDeviceApplicable**  Indicates whether the Remediation is applicable to the device.
+- **RemediationShellIsDeviceApplicable**  Indicates whether the remediation is applicable to the device.
 - **RemediationTargetMachine**  Indicates whether the device is a target of the specified fix.
 - **RemediationTaskHealthAutochkProxy**  True/False based on the health of the AutochkProxy task.
 - **RemediationTaskHealthChkdskProactiveScan**  True/False based on the health of the Check Disk task.